 Batches of used machines, with a few new-build machines mixed in, were later sold off by former Soviet states to other countries beginning in the mid-1990s.
-The Congo bought ten; Ethiopia bought four (two single-seaters and two two-seaters, more on this deal later); Eritrea bought up to ten; Macedonia bought four (three single-seaters and one two-seater); and Peru bought 18 (10 single-seaters, 8 two-seaters).
+The Congo bought ten, with two more obtained later; Ethiopia bought four (two single-seaters and two two-seaters, more on this deal later); Eritrea bought up to ten; Macedonia bought four (three single-seaters and one two-seater); Niger bought two single-seaters; and Peru bought 18 (10 single-seaters, 8 two-seaters).
 Peru actually used their Su-25s for drug interdiction, with their Frogfoots occasionally shooting down drug-running aircraft using cannon fire.BACK_TO_TOP

 Work began on the advanced Su-25 in 1981, with first flight of the initial "T8M-1" prototype on 17 August 1984.
 Two more prototypes, modified from Su-25UBs, and a static test airframe were built at Tbilisi, to be followed by a batch of eight preproduction machines, leading to first flight of the initial production "Su-25T" on 26 July 1990.
 Twelve more production machines were built.
 The "T" stood for "Tankovy", emphasizing the variant's anti-armor role.
 It was later given the designation "Su-34", but the "Su-25T" designation is used here for simplicity.

-The Shkval system was essentially the same as that used on the Kamov Ka-50 "Hokum" helicopter gunship, and allowed the Su-25T to carry and direct advanced laser-guided weapons, such as the "9M120 Vikhr" anti-tank missile, known as the AT-12 Swinger in the West.
+The Shkval system was essentially the same as that used on the Kamov Ka-50 "Hokum" helicopter gunship; it allowed the Su-25T to carry and direct advanced laser-guided weapons, such as the 9M120 Vikhr anti-tank missile, known as the AT-12 Swinger in the West.
 The Vikhr could also be used against helicopters and subsonic fixed-wing aircraft.
 The Vikhr was carried in eight-round launcher packs.
 A hooded TV display and hand controller mounted in the cockpit allowed the pilot to guide the weapons.